-Work with Us
+Work With Us

-If you would like to volunteer for Accessible Arts please send your resume to email@example.com.
+If you would like to volunteer for Accessible Arts, please send your resume to email@example.com.

-Student placements will be considered if they are relevant to the work that we do, and the arts and disability sector.
+Student placements will be considered if they are relevant to the work we do, and the arts and disability sector.

 We strongly encourage people with disability to apply.